Corporal William Edward Bruce

 FAMILY LIFE

-William Edward Bruce was born in 1893 in Sutton Forest, son of William & Mary Jane Bruce.
+William Edward Bruce was born on the 11th October, 1893 in Sutton Forest, son of William & Mary Jane Bruce.
 He was brother to 8 siblings, including John, who enlisted in November 1915 & Robert, who enlisted in 1916.
 His parents had brought the family to the Byron/Tweed area of the North Coast when the region was being opened in the late 1880’s.
 Good land could be obtained easily and it was an ideal place to bring up a family of nine, including five young boys.
 William leased the property known as Fernhill in South Murwillumbah in 1913 and successfully farmed it for 20 years.
 He was also one of the first mail contractors.
 The family lived in Church St Murwillumbah.
 Both parents are listed on the Banner St Memorial, Murwillumbah which lists the 2348 pioneer settlers of the Tweed district

-His medical showed he was 21 years 9 months old, 5ft 6 ½ inches tall (169m), weighed 142 lbs (65kgs), with a dark complexion, grey eyes & black hair.
+His medical showed he was 5ft 6 ½ inches tall (169m), weighed 142 lbs (65kgs), with a dark complexion, grey eyes & black hair.
 His eyesight was good.
 The Examining Medical Officer stated that William “can see the required distance with either eye; his heart and lungs are healthy; he has the free use of his joints; and he declares he is not subject to fits of any description.
 I consider him fit for active service.”
-On the second page of the Attestation Paper, he made the following oath in the presence of the Attesting Officer: “I, Willaim Edward Bruce, swear that I will well and truly serve our Sovereign Lord the King in the Australian Imperial Force until the end of the War … SO HELP ME, GOD.”
 He was Roman Catholic and had a scar on his left knee.
-William was enlisted as a private into the 9th Infantry Battalion– 13th Reinforcements with service No 4140

 The 9th Infantry Battalion, also known as the "Fighting Ninth," has a proud history within the Australian Army.
 Its origins trace back to 1867, when it was formed as part of the Queensland Volunteer Rifle Corps.
 Over time, it evolved into the 9th Battalion of the Australian Imperial Force (AIF) during World War I. It symbolizes courage, dedication, and service to Australia